Va Bank (horse): 2018: six-year-old season

 After recovering, he returned to the track finishing second in the Badener Meile G2 under B. Murzabayev, 1 1/2 lengths behind Stormy Antarctic.
 In the Grosser Preis Von LOTTO Hamburg G3 under E. Pedroza. he again finished second by a headlong defeat to Devastar.
 Then he competed in the Grosser Dallmayr Preis - Bayerisches Zuchtrennen G1.
 E. Pedroza rode it again.
 He finished third, losing to Benbatl and Stormy Antarctic, and beating Iquitos.
 In all subsequent starts he was ridden by E. Pedroza.
 He took part in the Preis der Sparkassen Finanzgruppe G3 for the second time.
 After the fight, he placed second, a short head behind Wai Key Star.
 On October 3, he won the Preis der Deutschen by 5 lengths beating Iquitos.
 In his last race, he had the greatest success of his career.
 He won the Premio Roma G2 by a head-on defeating Presley.

-Breeding Career

-He is currently stationed at SK Krasne.
-His first offspring will debut in 2023.